chanzuckerberg/czid-web/app/assets/src/components/README.md

 ### Converting a direct link

 We want to replace the `<a href>` with the React Router `<Link>` component.
 This component will render an href but prevent the page load.
-See: https://reactrouter.com/web/api/Link
+See: https://reactrouter.com/web/api/Link.
+Both the source and destination components should be children of DiscoveryViewRouter.

 Replace